Easy Pumpkin Dump Cake Recipe

-Pumpkin dump cake is a rich and flavorful cake made with cake mix, pecans, plenty of pumpkin, and comforting seasonal spices.
+Easy pumpkin dump cake is a rich and flavorful cake made with cake mix, pecans, plenty of pumpkin, and comforting seasonal spices.
+It’s the kind of delicious dessert that will turn non-pumpkin eaters into pumpkin lovers.
+It’s THAT good.

-Easy Dump Cake
+Simple Pumpkin Dump Cake

-But, when I took a bite of this cake, with the sweet combination of cake mix, pumpkin, fall seasonings, and crunchy pecans I couldn’t get enough.
+But when I took a bite of this cake, with the sweet combination of cake mix, pumpkin, fall seasonings, and crunchy pecans, I couldn’t get enough.
+It is nothing short of amazing and a great option for gatherings.

 - Canned pumpkin